This guide is intended for users with varying levels of knowledge and experience of the Domotz Pro system:

 For many other devices, History offers a useful snapshot of the recent history of the device.
 It can help to visualize a behavior that you may not otherwise notice, and tell you if further investigation is needed.

-The network section includes a number of tools that help analyse the network to which the Agent is connected.
+The Network Performance section includes a number of tools that help analyse the network to which the Agent is connected.

 The Info tab displays handy information such as the public (Internet-facing) IP address, network gateway, DNS and DHCP server.